Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

-To compute $A_V$ we need to estimate the intrinsic colors $Q_F$ from Eq.~\ref{eq:q_f}.
-We use filters F200W, F270W, F356W and F444W, the last of which is the reddest and thus our reference filter (i.e., with $F=1$).
-We do not use any of the NIRCam filters bluer than F200W since the arc S/N is too faint, and the noisy patterns introduce artifacts in the dust extinction map (see Fig.~\ref{app:fig:all_bands}).
-Since bluer filters have intrinsically a better resolution than redder ones, we first re-convolve all filters such that they match the resolution of our reference one.
-We construct resolution-matching PSF kernels using the \texttt{create\_matching\_kernel()} routine (using a \texttt{CosineBellWindow} regularizing function to avoid artifacts) from the \textsc{photutils} Python package \citep{larry_bradley_2024_13989456}.
-In this process, we found that PSF models created with \textsc{starred} \citep{Michalewicz2023,2024AJ....168...55M}---instead of the stacked-stars models used for lens modeling---improved both the resolution-matching step and the final dust extinction map results\footnote{The lens modeling results described in Sect.~\ref{ssec:SLmod:esr} are not significantly impacted when using the alternative PSF models.}.
+To compute $A_V$ we estimated the intrinsic colors $Q_F$ from Eq.~\ref{eq:q_f}.
+We used F200W, F270W, F356W, and F444W, with F444W being the reddest and thus our reference filter (i.e., with $F=1$).
+We excluded NIRCam filters bluer than F200W because the arc S/N is too low, and noise patterns introduce artifacts in the dust extinction map (see Fig.~\ref{app:fig:all_bands}).
+Because bluer filters have intrinsically higher resolution than redder ones, we re-convolved all filters to match the resolution of our reference filter.
+We constructed resolution-matching PSF kernels using the \texttt{create\_matching\_kernel()} routine (using a \texttt{CosineBellWindow} regularizing function to avoid artifacts) from the \textsc{photutils} Python package \citep{larry_bradley_2024_13989456}.
+During this process, we found that PSF models created with \textsc{starred} \citep{Michalewicz2023,2024AJ....168...55M}---instead of the stacked-stars models used for lens modeling---improved both the resolution-matching step and the resulting dust extinction map results\footnote{Using these alternative PSF models does not significantly affect the lens modeling results in Sect.~\ref{ssec:SLmod:esr}.}.

-We then visually identify a region in the arc that is likely not affected by dust (indicated in the left of Fig.~\ref{fig:dust_map_image_plane}).
-Within this region, we then carefully select a smaller region that has the bluest color with respect to F444W.
-We restrict the region in two steps.
-We first apply a $5\sigma$ noise threshold simultaneously for both filters for a given pair (Eq.~\ref{eq:q_f}).
-We then consider as our final color estimate the first percentile value of the resulting distribution, namely the pixel that is bluer than 99\% of the pixels within the restricted region.
-This procedure ensures that we are excluding pixels that are not representative of the bulk distribution of colors across our region.
-Such outlier pixels may appear too blue due to noise fluctuations or localized bright features such as star forming regions (these could be located either in the foreground or in the host galaxy).
+We visually identified a region in the arc that is likely not affected by dust (shown on the left of Fig.~\ref{fig:dust_map_image_plane}).
+Within this region, we carefully selected a smaller region with the bluest color relative to F444W.
+We restricted the region in two steps.
+First, we applied a $5\sigma$ noise threshold simultaneously in both filters for a given pair (Eq.~\ref{eq:q_f}).
+We then adopted the first percentile of the resulting distribution as our final color estimate, i.e., the pixel that is bluer than 99\% of the pixels within the restricted region.
+This procedure excludes pixels that are not representative of the bulk distribution of colors across our region.
+Such outlier pixels may appear too blue due to noise fluctuations or localized bright features, such as star-forming regions, which may belong to the foreground or the host galaxy.